 Brigadier General (retired) Russell D. Howard has recently returned as Director of the Monterey Terrorism Research and Education Program.
-He is President of Howard's Global Solutions, Director of MonTREP, and an Adjunct Professor at the Monterey Institute of International Studies.
+He is President of Howard's Global Solutions, and an Adjunct Professor at the Middlebury Institute of International Studies.
 He is also a Senior Fellow at Joint Special Operations University, Senior Mentor for Development Alternatives Incorporated, Senior Advisor for the Singapore Home Team Academy, and on the Board of Advisers for Laser Shot Incorporated.
 Previously, General Howard was the Director of the Jebsen Center for Counterterrorism Studies at the Fletcher School, and Head of the Department of Social Sciences and the Founding Director of the Combating Terrorism Center at West Point.
 Prior to going to West Point, General Howard was an Army Chief of Staff Fellow at the Center for International Affairs at Harvard University, and Commander of the 1st Special Forces Group (Airborne) at Fort Lewis, Washington.
 Other assignments include Assistant to the Special Representative to the Secretary General during UNOSOM II in Somalia, Deputy Chief of Staff for I Corps, and Chief of Staff and Deputy Commander for the Combined Joint Task Force, Haiti/Haitian Advisory Group.

 Terrorism and Counterterrorism in Africa